 Cliche’s are in all genres, not just horror.

-Today I want to look at one that can span across horror and Sci Fi.
+Today I am writing about a cliche that can span across horror and Sci Fi.
 Aliens.

 Admittedly I tend to watch Sci-Fi more so than read it, I tend to absorb a bigger percentage of this genre via movies, games and television.
 But that aside the cliche’s of the genre shine through in all mediums.

 This is something that pops up more on television than in books, probably because of budgets.
 I grew up reading the Animorphs series and their aliens were weird slugs, bird-lizards and centaurs, vey much not human, yet you turn on the majority of sci-fi shows and the aliens are carbon-based human-like creatures.